zenml-io/zenml/docs/book/getting-started/deploying-zenml/README.md

 This Python package gives you [the `zenml` command-line interface](https://sdkdocs.zenml.io/latest/cli/) which you can use to interact with the ZenML server for common tasks like managing stacks, setting up secrets, and so on.
-It also gives you the general framework that let's you [author and deploy pipelines](../../user-guide/starter-guide/README.md) and so forth.
+It also gives you the general framework that lets you [author and deploy pipelines](../../user-guide/starter-guide/README.md) and so forth.

 If you want to have more fine-grained control and access to the metadata that